-As Christians we may do a terrible job of following Jesus and we may often find ourselves struggling with sin, but the one thing that true believers do not do is tell Jesus "You have no right to tell me what to do.
+As Christians we may do a terrible job of following Jesus and we may often find ourselves struggling with sin, but the one thing that true believers do not do is tell Jesus "You have no say in my life whatsoever.
 I am in charge and you are not."